viamrobotics/docs/docs/appendix/apis/components/base.md

 The following examples assume you have a wheeled base called `"my_base"` configured as a component of your machine.
 If your base has a different name, change the `name` in the code.

-Be sure to import the base package for the SDK you are using:
+Import the base package for the SDK you are using:

 {{< tabs >}}
 {{% tab name="Python" %}}